 Sculptures

 The wall on the right is full of sculptures.
 The lighting is dim with LED lights.
 The use of flash is prohibited.
-Hence shooting photos inside the cave has challenges.
+Hence photography inside the cave has its challenges.

 If you liked the post, you could…